AdamLenter/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  I tried to add a toy.
+Then I opened my console and saw an error that each child in a list needs a unique key.
+I recognized that as a React error.
+So I went in to the React code and saw that each toy SHOULD have an key.
+So then I looked at the list of toys and saw that my toy had been added without a name or a number of likes.

+  I didn't want that bad entry in the list.
+So I went into my Rails console to delete it.
+But I discovered it hadn't actually been created.
+Therefore, the app must have added a toy to state without actually adding it to the database.

+  Time to troubleshoot the POST request...

+  I replaced the create method with a byebug.
+I tried to enter my toy again.
+I went into my byebug console and looked at params.
+The data looked good.

+  So I looked at the next line of code and saw Toys.create.
+I changed that to Toy.create and tried again.

+  Yikes - the toy didn't appear on the list.
+So I reloaded the page.
+Yikes - all the toys were gone.
+In my browser console window, there was an error in my GET request.
+What's up with that?
+I had a feeling there was something wrong with the toy i just added.
+So I went back into the Rails console to check on it...

+  Nope - my toy wasn't even on the list.
+Huh?
+So what happened to all the toys?

+  Oops - wait - I had accidentally stopped my rails server.
+Started it again.
+There are the toys, but my new one isn't there.

+  I added a "rescue from" to my toys controller for the event that there is an error in creating the toy.

+  Now it was created just fine.
+Hmmm...
+I guess accidentally stopping the server was the big mistake.

+  I created a new toy.
+It's fine.
+So I wasted 10 mins there.
+My bad.

 - Update the number of likes for a toy

   - How I debugged:

+  I clicked the "like" button and got a React error.
+So I went back and reloaded the page.
+The page reloaded fine and the like was there.
+It looks like something is wrong with the response.
+I hadn't actually read the error message.
+So I went back and replicated the error.
+  Here's the error: "Unexpected end of json input."

+  I glanced at the React code.
+It looks good.
+So there must be an issue with the Fetch response.
+I looked at the toys controller.
+In fact, there was no response being sent.

+  I added a response and tested it.
+Looks good.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  First I clicked the link.
+I received a 404 - not found.
+I reloaded the page and the toy was still there.

+  I checked the routes and saw that destroy wasn't on the list.
+I added it.
+Bada bing bada boom